AlexELEC/docs.dev/content.en/docs/tvlink/docs/settings.md

 + «Segments Queue» – the size of the segment queue.
 In «Streamlink», it is fixed at 20 segments.
 But this is too much for Live streams.
 The smaller the queue, the sooner streams will close, and there will also be less RAM consumption and fewer open sockets.
-It is better to set it to «as threads», which corresponds to the number of «Segment threads» but not less than 6 segments.

 + «HLS live edge» – specifies how many HLS segments need to be downloaded when the stream starts.
 Corresponds to the <a target='_blank' href="https://streamlink.github.io/cli.html#cmdoption-hls-live-edge">«hls-live-edge»</a> parameter in «Streamlink».